- August 25, 2021

 If price goes up, you bought more expensive and with down, you got a cheaper price.

 These orders are only filled when price reaches the price you have chosen to enter the market at.
-My broker actually uses the word “limit” to describe something that actually has two names which depends on whether you are buying or selling.

 These are an interesting type of order and they do have a unique quality about them and that is they combine the attributes of both limit and market orders.